 It's the supervisor's and student's responsibility to submit the PhD projects for ethical review to the School of Informatics within the first year of the PhD:

 Staff training & guidance

-Supporting Students – comprehensive guidance for staff on academic advising, policy and pastoral support resources
+Toolkits for Supporting Students – comprehensive guidance for staff on academic support, policy and pastoral support resources

 Helping Distressed Students - central reference for staff seeking guidance on a range of student situations from mild to severe and where to seek support for the student and yourself

 Support for Study Policy concerning students who may be struggling with their studies due to health issues

 School of Informatics Guidelines

 EUSA Advice Place - a confidential walk-in service that offers free, impartial and professional information, support and advice on all areas of student life, including accommodation, money and funding, safety, academic matters and many others.